patrickjuchli/basic-ftp/README.md

 ## Transfer Progress

 Set a callback function with `client.trackProgress` to track the progress of any transfer.
 Transfers are uploads, downloads or directory listings.
-To disable progress reporting, call `trackProgress` with an undefined handler.
+To disable progress reporting, call `trackProgress` without a handler.

 ```js
 // Log progress for any transfer from now on.